Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points/introduction.md

 ### Override

 By extending an extension point, you are registering an _additional_ extension.
-This behaviour is expected for some extension points, for instance documentable transformers, since all transformers do their own transformations and all of them will be invoked before proceeding.
+This behaviour is expected for some extension points, for instance `Documentable` transformers, since all transformers do their own transformations and all of them will be invoked before proceeding.

 However, a plugin can expect only a single registered extension for an extension point.
 In this case, you can `override`